About the USC Chan Division

 For nearly 75 years, the University of Southern California has been dedicated to ensuring that people of every age and from every circumstance can live their lives to the fullest—no matter what.
 When I entered the profession more than three decades ago I looked to USC because of its reputation for innovation during the 20th century.
 Today, the USC Mrs. T.H.
 Chan Division of Occupational Science and Occupational Therapy proudly carries this tradition of leadership forward to improve the quality of life of people and communities across the world.

 USC established the first graduate programs in occupational therapy and occupational science, and is consistently ranked atop the nation’s best institutions.
-Since 1994, our scientists have secured more than $22 million of federal grant funding.
+Since 1994, our scientists have secured more than $25 million of federal grant funding.
 Our alumni hail from 45 countries across six continents.
-And with more than 70 full-time faculty members engaged in research, education and patient care, USC is truly a place like no other.
+And with nearly 80 full-time faculty members engaged in research, education and patient care, USC is truly a place like no other.

 In 2014 we set another benchmark: thanks to an unprecedented $20 million gift securing our endowment in perpetuity, we became the USC Mrs. T.H.
 Chan Division of Occupational Science and Occupational Therapy.
 This landmark gift will accelerate our capacity to build upon both our knowledge base and our therapeutic interventions; it will help us foster and expand collaboration with colleagues in China, the Pacific Rim and throughout the world; and it will have a dramatic impact on the research and teaching of our scholars, on the skills of our students and practitioners and upon the health of the patients and families whom we serve.
 And, I believe, this gift jump-starts our entire profession on its second century mission to enhance the quality of life for all people in all places.